 - If the option shows that editing is restricted, click on it.

 - You may see a message about editing restrictions.
-If you have the password, enter it; otherwise, you may need to contact the document creator.
+If you have the password, enter it; otherwise, you’ll need to ask the person who created the document.

-This should restore your access to features that were previously unavailable.
-If the options still remain grayed out, proceed to the next step.
+Following these steps should give you back access to features that were previously blocked.
+If the options are still grayed out, move on to the next step.

 2. Disabling Compatibility Mode

-Another reason why you might see Microsoft word grayed out options is that the document is in compatibility mode.
-This often happens when a document is created in an older version of Word.
-To disable compatibility mode, follow these steps:
+Another main reason you might see Microsoft Word grayed out options is that the document is stuck in compatibility mode.
+This often happens when the file was made using a really old version of Word.
+To turn off compatibility mode, follow these steps:

 - Open the document in Microsoft Word.